A Better Tomorrow: Chivalry, loyalty and male bonding

-Some authors have discussed the film's usage of melodrama and how its portrayal of brotherhood has been interpreted by some Western audiences as homoerotic.
-According to Julian Stringer, A Better Tomorrow presents masculinity differently from American films, as it combines the masculine "doing" genres (like action, where men take measures to drive the narrative) with the feminine "suffering" genres (like melodrama, where female characters have their agency impaired).
+Some authors have discussed the film's usage of melodrama, and how its portrayal of brotherhood has been interpreted by some Western audiences as homoerotic.
+According to Julian Stringer, Woo's combination of action and melodrama produces a depiction of masculinity distinct from American films.
+(Note: Stringer uses academic Geoffrey Nowell-Smith's suggestion that Hollywood segregated its movie releases into two specific types.
+The masculine "doing" genres would encompass men taking action, such as the Western film and the war film.
+Conversely, the feminine "suffering" genres, such as the woman's film and the melodrama, would depict female agency being impaired.)
 In Woo's "male melodramas", men participate in both violence and heroism, while also experiencing intense sadness and loss.
-A Better Tomorrow fits into the melodramatic mode because the agency of its male protagonist is impacted by familial duties.
-Ho is reluctant to seek revenge on Shing because he wants to regain Kit's trust, as well as to honour his promise to his father of leaving the Triads.
+Ho's agency in A Better Tomorrow is impacted by familial duties; he is reluctant to seek revenge on Shing because he wants to regain Kit's trust, as well as to honour his promise to his father of leaving the triads.
 Woo also differs from American action films in that he avoids showing physically sculpted bodies.
 Instead, he prefers to showcase both "stylish clothes and accessories" as well as male emotional vulnerability, presented as intimate gazes between men.
 Fang stated that this level of closeness, shown in Ho's post-prison reunion with Mark, is usually only reserved in Hollywood action films for impending character deaths.
-Jillian Sandell wrote that these moments underscore the importance of male bonding within the Triad code of honour, allowing Ho and Mark to foster a connection that is both "emotionally and materially fulfilling" despite their bleak circumstances.
+Jillian Sandell wrote that these moments underscore the importance of male bonding within the triad code of honour, allowing Ho and Mark to foster a connection that is both "emotionally and materially fulfilling" despite their bleak circumstances.
 Stringer argued that this depiction is not inherently homosexual, since it represses sexuality instead of foregrounding it.
 Mikel Koven believed that interpreting Woo's gangster films as homoerotic misreads how the Hong Kong audience sees the male relationships.
 Woo has echoed this sentiment, stating, "In my culture there is no hiding.
 If we need to cry, we cry.
 If you need to hug someone you do it whether they are your lover or your friend."